EggPool/BismuthHowto/Exchanges/TOP_BTC.md

 - More than 100M volume
 - Does *not* require KYC to start trading
+- They are larger than both Bittrex and Poloniex
 - seems fast and just works

 ## Registration